GravitumLabs/-gravitum-ios-sdk/README.md

 # gravitum-ios-sdk

-Gravitum SDK for Android development environment
+Gravitum SDK for IOS development environment

 Please see the Wiki: https://github.com/GravitumLabs/gravitum-ios-sdk/wiki for documentation and instructions on how to use the SDK for IOS.